NativeScript/docs-v7/docs/tooling/changing-appid.md

 ---
 title: Change App ID
-description: Learn how change the application identifire(App ID) in the NativeScript application for both platforms(iOS/Android).
+description: Learn how change the application identifier(App ID) in the NativeScript application for both platforms(iOS/Android).
 position: 60
 slug: changing-appid
 ---

 # What is App identifier

 The App ID is a unique string, which contain two or more strings, separated by a dot.
 It is used to identify your app on the device and in the store(iTunes Store / Google Play Store), where it is published.
-The application identifier refers to the iTunes ID and Google Play ID based on the mobile OS the app is built for.
+The application identifier refers to the Bundle ID for iOS and application ID - Android based on the mobile OS the app is built for.
 Each string must start with a letter and should contain only letters and numbers.
 The app identifier must not begin with an uppercase letter.
-In NativeScript we will use the project name, which is set, while executing the create command (`tns create <project_name>`), for the initially App ID.
+In NativeScript we will use the project name, which is set, while executing the create command (`tns create <project_name>`), for the initial App ID(e.g. `org.nativescript.{appName}`).

 ## How to change the App ID

-From NativeScript(v.5.0) we can change the App ID using the project's `package.json` file while specifying a unique string for iOS and Android.
+From NativeScript(v5.0.0) we can change the App ID using the project's `package.json` file while specifying a unique string for iOS and Android.
 Follow the below-attached steps to change the identifier:

 1. Set in `package.json`
 ```